 - Will do the right thing when no one is looking, even when it’s difficult, costly, or inconvenient, or when “everyone” is doing it. (“Everyone lies sometimes!”, “Everyone lives together before they’re married!”)

-- That they’ll love the Lord so much that they’ll feel compelled to help others know Him too, in whatever way He leads.
+- Will love the Lord so much that they’ll feel compelled to help others know Him too, in whatever way He leads.

 - Will practice forgiving others.
+Choosing to let it go doesn’t mean what the person did was okay–not at all!
+It also doesn’t mean that you have to be chummy with them, but it does mean that you’re not hanging on to it anymore.
 Holding on to hate hurts us more than them.
-Choosing to let it go doesn’t mean what they did was okay, or even that you have to be chummy with them again, but it does mean that you’re not hanging on to it anymore.
-It’s so freeing, and I want our kids to know this! ( Here’s a good book about that: Why Forgive?)
+Forgiveness is freeing and I want our kids to know this! ( Here’s a good book about that: Why Forgive?)

-- Will stay close to the Lord in the good times, when it’s easiest to fall away from Him because we’re too comfortable, and use that time to practice gratefulness, to learn more and serve more…
+- Will stay close to the Lord in the good times.
+That’s when it’s easiest to fall away from Him because we’re too comfortable.
+I pray they’ll use that time to practice gratefulness, to learn more from His Word, and serve more… (The lyrics in this song say it well.)

 - Will not let worry take hold in their lives.
-I pray they hold tight to and trust Jesus.
+I need to re-learn this one a lot, especially with adult kids.
+I pray they’ll hold tight to the Lord and trust Him in the challenging times instead of worrying.
 Even if it’s a matter of worry over lukewarm faith.
-Know that peaks and valleys are normal in our faith life, think of how Saint Teresa of Calcutta felt spiritually dry for many years.
+Peaks and valleys are normal in our faith life–think of how Saint Teresa of Calcutta felt spiritually dry for many years.
 The key, however, is that she kept living her strong Christian life, even when she didn’t feel the hand of God.
 (Read more about that here: “What if I don’t feel anything?”)

-- And in the bad times when their faith may be tested, that they will draw even closer and shine with the glory of God, that they have peace that passes all human understanding, that they don’t let their suffering be wasted.
+- And in the bad times when their faith may be tested and they don’t understand why, that they’ll draw even closer and shine with the glory of God.
+That they will have the peace that is beyond our understanding, and won’t let their suffering be wasted.
+(Read more about suffering here.
+Watch: Why does God let bad things happen?)

 What would you add to this list?
 What did I miss?

-Lord help me be a better example in all of this since our kids are watching.
-Increase their faith so they love you deeply, flood them with the grace to be open wide for conversion to happen in the depth of their souls!
-Give me wisdom so I never get in the way of that happening by trying to make life easier or “fix” everything for them.
+Lord help me to be a better example in all of this since our kids are watching.
+Increase their faith so they love you deeply, flood them with the grace to be open wide for conversion to happen!
+Give me wisdom so I never get in the way of that happening, especially by trying to make life easier or to “fix” everything for them.

 More you might like: